LispCookbook/cl-cookbook/debugging.md

 !["changing the log level with log4slime"](https://github.com/sharplispers/log4cl/raw/master/images/screenshot-15.png)

-We invite you to read log4cl's readme.
+We invite you to read log4cl's README.

 ## Using the powerful REPL